Blandford-Znajek jets in galaxy formation simulations: method and implementation: Discussion

 It is worth emphasising that there are many methods of injecting jets in galaxy-scale simulations.
 In our work, we inject mass, energy and momentum into a finite mass of material and explicitly follow the inflation of the jet lobes, as do \cite{2017BourneSijacki,2016YangReynoldsB, 2010Dubois+, 2004Omma+}.
 Jet models that are employed in larger scale cosmological simulations, however, necessarily mimic this lobe inflation phase and directly inject thermal energy into (off-centre) bubbles \citep{2015Schaye+, 2015Crain+, 2007Sijacki+} or impart AGN-driven kinetic winds \citep{2017WeinbergerA+}, which bypass the small scale jet thermalisation physics.
 Since injecting into a finite mass introduces numerical mass loading of the jet, some works implement the jet via inflow boundary conditions \citep{2012Krause+, 2010Morsony+, 2006Heinz+}.

 Finally, the fact that we find such a significant change in outflow morphology when the jet is directed into the circumnuclear disc highlights the necessity of accurate modelling of this immediate environment which is typically neglected in idealised setups and not easily resolvable on cosmological scales.
 The quasi-bipolar, turbulent, multi-phase outflow that is launched from our circumnuclear disc when the jet is directed into it bears some resemblance to AGN-driven winds \citep{2020Costa+,2012Faucher-Giguere+, 2012ZubovasKing, 2003King} despite the fact that it is, in fact, jet-driven.
-This very interesting possibility has not been investigated much in the theoretical literature.
+Previous studies considering the interactions between inclined AGN jets and the multiphase ISM of a galactic disc found evidence for morphologically similar outflows. \cite{2018Mukherjee+} found that inclined jets launch sub-relativistic outflows along the galactic minor axis and similarly, \cite{2018Cielo+2} found that the jet beams were deflected out of the disc plane.
+The fact that our simulations, and those mentioned above, find that AGN jets are able to drive outflows that closely resemble AGN winds is very intriguing and more work needs to be done to understand whether there are any observational signatures that could differentiate between these two driving mechanisms.